jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's what I mean by cyborgology, majic, and technological evolution.
 When a new tool is in our hand, it gives us a new ability, and therefore increases our cyborgolgy.
 But we need to be taught how to use it.
 We can either learn the majic of new tools ourselves, or a majician can teach us.

 While most people know about scanning and faxing, there's still no word for snapping a photo of paperwork.
-Because this new ability of our cyborgology is still evolving.
+Because this new ability of our cyborgology is still evolving, it'll finish when it "clicks".
 Cool huh?

 ## Medical Records